-Effective Date: 180th day after it shall

-have become a law
+Effective Date: 180th day after it shall have become a law

-AN ACT to amend the executive law, in relation to authorizing the division of veterans' affairs to provide eligible veterans with financial assistance for purchasing, training and the upkeep of service dogs and emotional support dogs.
+AN ACT to amend the executive law, in relation to authorizing the department of veterans' services to provide eligible veterans with financial assistance for purchasing, training and the upkeep of service dogs and emotional support dogs.

-LAW AND SECTION REFERRED TO: Amends the Executive Law by adding a new section 368-a1.
+LAW & SECTION REFERRED TO: Amends the Executive Law by adding a new section 29-b.